-If you’re a network administrator, then chances are you may be in need of a decent network scanner.
-The internet is filled with options, but today we’re going to talk about MiTeC Network Scanner, and together, we’re going to determine if it’s worth your time.
+If you’re a network administrator, then chances are you may need a decent network scanner.
+The internet is filled with options, but today we’re going to talk about MiTeC Network Scanner, and together, we will determine if it’s worth your time.
 Now, despite our mention of system administrators, it’s also great for the general user who has a deep interest in computer security.
 We like MiTeC Network Scanner because it scans for opened UDP and TCP ports, and even performs several ping sweeps.

 MiTeC Network Scanner for Windows

 MiTeC Network Scanner is a free multi-threaded ICMP, Port, IP, NetBIOS, ActiveDirectory and SNMP scanner with advanced features.
 The program performs ping sweep, scans for opened TCP and UDP ports, resource shares and services and more.

 If you have any device with SNMP capability, then the interface will change based on this, which means, the basic properties will be displayed.
 Additionally, users are required to edit and save results from a CSV, so there are quite a few complexities here.

 It’s very easy to scan the range of an IP because it’s all about adding the starting and ending addresses.
 On the other hand, MiTeC Network Scanner provides thee additional options such as scanning the Active Directory, the network or use a range that’s based on a user-defined adapter.

 When it comes down to scanning, it doesn’t take a lot of time to get done.
 Once the scan is done, the service shows every IP address on the same level as the details that should be useful to the user.
 Details such as the operating system, MAC address, CPU information, domain, and username.

 The software even shows the name of your network adapter, along with your download and upload amount.
 Furthermore, if you want to know your current download speed while you’re browsing, this is shown at the bottom in yellow.